SwiftOnSecurity/sysmon-config/README.md

 ﻿# Sysmon Threat Intelligence Configuration #
 See the develop Branch for more bleeding edge updates: https://github.com/ion-storm/sysmon-config/tree/develop

+This config is based off of the OR logic in sysmon 8.00, sysmon 8.02 breaks this functionality, Mark Cook and Mark Russinovich will be making some changes to allow my config to work in future sysmon releases.
+For now stay on 8.00, 8.02 has breaking changes.

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.

 The file provided should function as a great starting point for system monitoring in a self-contained package.
 This configuration and results should give you a good idea of what's possible for Sysmon.